In which our walk in Saint Petersburg Continues

 The eternal flame was lit in 1957 and was, according to Mike, the first of its kind in Russia.

-Peering above and close to the Field of Mars is (and you’ve seen it in another photo in this album) the Church of the Savior on Spilled Blood.
+Peering above and close to the Field of Mars is (and you’ve seen it in another photo in the photo album linked above) the Church of the Savior on Spilled Blood.
 This church is visible throughout much of the old city and should not be confused with the similarly named church in Yekaterinburg.
 The blood spilled on this spot was that of Tsar Alexander II who was assassinated when a hand grenade was thrown into his carriage in 1881.
 (He was actually killed by a second device when he exited the bullet proof carriage that had been a gift from Napoleon III and had protected him from the initial blast.)
-Construction of the church – which appears to have drawn some inspiration from St. Basil’s – began in 1883 and was completed under the last Romanov Tsar, Nicholas II in 1907.
+Construction of the church – which appears to have drawn some inspiration from Saint Basil’s – began in 1883 and was completed under the last Romanov Tsar, Nicholas II in 1907.

 DSCN1211